peterjc/thapbi-pict/docs/examples/endangered_species/sample_data.rst

    niloticus, 47% Brassica oleracea and 47% Bos taurus, in dry weight percentages."

-Note we have a single row for the replicates (two cases in the initial "Experimental mixture" set, and 16 laboratories for each of the 10 "Interlaboratory trial" samples), cross referenced to the individual runs with semi-colon separated lists in columns 1 (accession) and 2 (filename).
+Note we have a single row for each set of replicates (two cases in the initial "Experimental mixture" set, and 16 laboratories for each of the 10 "Interlaboratory trial" samples), cross referenced to the individual runs with semi-colon separated lists in columns 1 (accession) and 2 (filename).